-These categories reflect different degrees of certainty about the possibility of fraud.
+These categories reflect different degrees of certainty about the possit of fraud.
 For example, an instance of adjudicated fraud is certainly fraudulent.
-In contrast, the certainty of fraud may be substantially lower for an instance of potential fraud that has been detected and not accepted for investigation.
+In contrast, the certainty of fraud may be substantially lowe for an instance of potential fraud that has been detected and not accept for investigation.
 We shared these categories and subcategories with OIG officials from the 12 selected agencies, CIGIE, the Pandemic Response Accountability Committee, and the Department of Justice to obtain their feedback on the appropriateness of the categories.
-Generally, these officials agreed with

-Data Collection and Analysis

-Using these three fraud categories, we collected and analyzed data from three key sources-OIG investigative systems, OIG semiannual reports, and OMB's Paymentaccuracy.gov reporting.
+Generally, these officials agreed with our categories and subcategories.
+As appropriate, we made clarifications or revisions based on their input.
+Data Collection and Analysis Using these three fraud categories, we collected and analyzed data from three key sources-OIG investigative systems, OIG semiannual reports, and OMB's Paymentaccuracy.gov reporting.
 Data on undetected fraud, by their nature, do not exist.
 For the undetected fraud category, we relied on fraud studies for model inputs and assumptions.
 See figure 11 for the information and data sources used for each fraud category.